 - Brown hamburger in a large skillet until no longer pink, adding 1 teaspoon salt, 1 teaspoon pepper and dried onions.
 Drain

 - Chop jalapenos and remove the seeds.
 See tip in post above.
 (Jalapenos are optional)

 - Return hamburger to pan and add ½ cup of enchilada sauce to the hamburger.
-Add chopped jalapenos and cook for 5 minutes
+Add chopped jalapenos and drained beans.
+Cook for 5 minutes

 - Layer ¼-½ cup of enchilada sauce on the bottom of a greased 3 quart casserole dish.
 6 corn tortillas, ⅓ of hamburger mixture, ½ cup cheese

 - Repeat until you have 3 layers of corn tortillas

 - Pour any remaining enchilada sauce on top of final layer and add the remaining cheese